Skip to main content

 How do I choose a Healthcare agent?

-If you are unable to make medical decisions, this person speaks to doctors/healthcare team on your behalf.
+If you are unable to make medical decisions, this person speaks to your healthcare team on your behalf.
 Your healthcare agent does not have to be a family member, spouse, or partner.
-In some cases, it is better to ask a person who you trust will honor your wishes rather than a family member.
+In some cases, it may be better to ask a person who you trust will honor your wishes rather than a family member.
 Choosing someone who is not a family member, spouse, or partner may also relieve your loved one of a responsibility he or she may be emotionally unable to assume.

 Choose someone:

-• Who listens closely to your concerns and hopes regarding end of life or serious illness.
+• Who listens closely to your concerns and hopes regarding serious illness and end of life.

 • When needed, will articulate your wishes to other family members and those treating you.